 Antibody Industry Trends

-Biointron’s Q1 2026 Antibody Industry Trends report aims to explore the events and trends of the biopharmaceutical industry in January, February, and March.
-This quarter, three novel monoclonal antibody drugs have been approved by China.
+Biointron’s Q2 2026 Antibody Industry Trends report aims to explore the events and trends of the biopharmaceutical industry in April, May, and June.
+This quarter, six novel monoclonal antibody drugs have received first approval.

 June 2026: Bispecific ADCs: Dual-Targeted Payload Deliveries From Concept to Clinical Testing